Group therapy provides a supportive environment for you to address your concerns, learn from each other, and develop coping skills.

 This includes undergraduate, graduate, and exchange students—who meet the specific eligibility criteria for each group.
 Participation in individual counselling is not a prerequisite for joining group therapy.

-If you would like to access Group therapy, please complete the screening questionnaire below.
+If you would like to access Group therapy, please complete the registration process below.

 Frequently Asked Questions: